My kitchen is clean. My phone is lost.

 That was about a month ago, and last night made for an interesting sequel.
 I was sitting in the office in Bil'in, composing the first half of this post, and Kefah came in and told me "the wedding" was tonight.
 The wedding...Nael's wedding?
 I thought it was last week...?
 No, it was tonight.
 Did I want to come?
 Of course!

 So I got in a car with Kefah and two other guys, who are related to the Barghouti's somehow, and we went barreling down to Ramallah.
 Kefah turned around and asked me if I knew anyone there.
-No, I'd just met a younger Barghouti (was was, incidentally, ridiculously attractive) at the reception.
+No, I'd just met a younger Barghouti man at the reception.
 Ohhhhh.
 I realized why Kefah had asked.
 I would be alone...in the women's party.
 This could either be really awesome or really awkward.
 I considered taking my bag with me if I wanted to bail and stay with my friend in Ramallah.
 I took a leap of faith and left it in the car.
 Kefah and the guys went off to the men's party and I took up a post in the back of the massive party hall that accommodated all the women of Kobar and their friends.
 Everyone was dressed colorfully, sitting at tables draped in white table cloths.
-The invitation had been made public, so that made me feel less intrusive, but I realized, as I watched the only other two blondes being escorted around by little Kobar girls, that I probably looked a little suspicious.
+The invitation had been made public, so that made me feel less intrusive, but I realized, as I watched the only other two blondes being escorted around by little Kobar girls, that I probably looked a little sketchy.
 The groom was a famous ex-prisoner, and I was a lone Westerner with no connections here.
 Kefah dropped me the name of his aunt, but I'd forgotten it already.
 I made an effort to look pleasant and move a little to the music.

-After about a half hour, one of the families in front of me gestured for me to sit down.
+After about a half hour, one of the families in front of me gestured for me to come sit down.
 We made conversation for a little while, they were from Ramallah, not Kobar.
-The woman who had waved at me was actually from Colombia...?
+The woman who had waved at me was actually from Colombia.
 Afterwards I wondered why I didn't speak to her in Spanish.
 It would've been a much better conversation, though now if I try to think in Spanish it turns into some Spanish-Arabic hybrid.

 Anyways, most of that family went off to dance, but I was joined by two girls, who were very sweet.
 They were Barghoutis.
 From Kobar.
 One wore a hijab, one didn't.
-They both studied at Birzeit, and invited me to visit the campus.
+They both studied at nearby Birzeit University, and invited me to visit the campus.
 I wanted to visit Kobar again, so I got their numbers, and I just realized that I lost their numbers with my phone. asgkvnadrgihbadflhbsdgf.

 We got back to the Committee office in Bil'in, and I went back online.
 Then Haitham and Mustafa came in.
 I decided to go with them and make some visits.
 I took the office apartment key from Kefah so I could come back and crash in the visitor's room, but I took my bag because I suspected that I would be offered another place to stay.
 The visitor's room was fine, but kinda lonely.
+I gathered over time that it went against cultural norms to let travelers stay in an isolated room/flat without a host.

 At one moment, probably around 3am, I paused and thought, "holy crap, I'm in Palestine."
 And it wasn't the same feeling as walking outside my apartment, or wanting all my friends to be there with me.
 I was already with friends.
-Even though I couldn't understand most of what they were saying, and they kept referring to me as Markojan, which is a leave/flower/vine thing.
+Even though I couldn't understand most of what they were saying, and they kept calling me Markojan, which is a flower/vine thing.
 At one point Iyad felt compelled to translate a joke for me, and I didn't get it.
 He said it was Abu Abed's joke, and everyone caught onto my confusion, and started cracking up.
 There was nothing to get, it was a stupid joke about donkeys.
 I realized Abu Abed was the butt of many jokes, when someone brought up the time he sat under a drain pipe and said it was raining.
 They cracked up again.
-One thing led to another, and soon everyone was ROFLing uncontrollably.
+One thing led to another, and soon everyone was laughing uncontrollably.

 I lost track of the reason, but the feeling was contagious.
 We laughed non-stop for a good twenty minutes.